shaista1519/ccms/README.md

 # ccms
-Court Case Managemanet System
+Court Case Management System

 ## Contribution Guidelines
-Fork the repository
+- Fork the repository.
-create a different branch with resonable name push the code to that branch while creating the pull request give proper explanation of what you had done with output screenshot demonstration to make things eaisly understandable
+- Create a different branch with resonable name.
+- Push the code to that branch.
+- While creating the pull request give proper explanation of what you had done with output screenshot demonstration to make things easily understandable.

 ## Coding Guidelines
-Use proper comments wherever required to make it eaisly understandable
+- Use proper comments wherever required to make it eaisly understandable.
+- Give proper understandable messages of what you have done in that commit.